Shining Tor Walk

 Stage 1: Errwood Hall Car Park to Shining Tor summit

-3. After 150 metres you'll reach the top edge of the woodland, and pass through an open gateway bordered by two stone pillars.
-Cross the track, and continue straight ahead (passing a signpost on your left that points you towards "Stakeside"), onto the open hillside.
+3. After about 50 metres, you'll reach the top edge of the woodland and pass through an open gateway bordered by two stone pillars.

-4. Now the hard work starts!
-Follow the obvious track as it ascends the open hillside, passing close to woodland on your left.
-Take your time on this ascent—there are lovely views back over Errwood Reservoir as you gradually gain height above the lower woodland.
-After about 500 metres distance, and 100 metres (330 feet) ascent, you'll reach a fence with a kissing gate across the track.
+Take your time on this ascent – there are lovely views back over Errwood Reservoir as you gradually gain height above the lower woodlands.
+After about 500 metres distance and 100 metres (330 feet) ascent, you'll reach a fence with gateways across the track.

 7. You're now walking up Stake Side ridge.
 Continue to follow the obvious track, never far from the stone wall to your right, as it gradually gains height.
 There are good views left here to the open moorland of Goyt's Moss and Burbage Edge (the regular patterns on the ground are from controlled heather burning).
-To the right (over the stone wall), you can see Shining Tor itself.
-Eventually, after about 1 kilometre (⅔ of a mile) from the second kissing gate, you'll reach a path junction with a signpost on your left, and a kissing gate to your right.
-Turn right off the main track and go through the kissing gate, in the direction signed to "Shining Tor".

-8. A good path now takes you directly towards the summit of Shining Tor, about 1 kilometre distant (⅔ of a mile), which you can see ahead in clear weather.
-The path stays close to a stone wall on your left, and initially descends a little (about 20 meters/65 feet) before climbing the final 50 metres (165 feet) to the top of Shining Tor.
+8. A good path now takes you directly towards the summit of Shining Tor, about 1 kilometre distant (⅔ mile), which you can see ahead in clear weather.

-9. As you approach the summit, pass a signpost and benches on your left (one of which is inscribed with a few lines of doggerel praising National Park Rangers), then go through a gate to reach the triangulation pillar (a square, white-painted concrete survey station, a little over a metre high).
-You are now in Cheshire, having crossed over from Derbyshire when you passed through the gate.
+9. As you approach the summit, pass a signpost and benches on your left (one of which is inscribed with a few lines of doggerel praising National Park Rangers), then go through the narrow gate to reach the triangulation pillar (a square, white-painted concrete survey station, a little over a metre high).

 10. In fair weather, with good visibility, it's well worth spending some time taking in the view from the summit.
-This is extensive to the West, looking out over the western fringes of the Peak District (Shutlingsloe is the most obvious nearby hill), and out across the Cheshire plain to the Clwydian Hills in north Wales.
-In very clear weather, the high mountains of Snowdonia may be visible on the horizon.
-Before you leave, wander over to the top of the small rock outcrops (just to the west of the triangulation pillar) for an excellent view down to the Cat & Fiddle road below.
+This is extensive to the West, looking out over the western fringes of the Peak District (Shutlingsloe is the most obvious nearby hill) and out across the Cheshire plain to the Clwydian Hills in north Wales.
+In exceptionally clear conditions, the high mountains of Snowdonia may be visible on the horizon.

 Continue to stage 2